Sam Dyson, Relief Pitcher, San Francisco Giants

 College: University of South Carolina

-Sam Dyson, relief pitcher/closer for the Texas Rangers, was first drafted in 2006 by the Washington Nationals but he opted instead to play for the University of South Carolina.
+Sam Dyson, relief pitcher for the San Francisco Giants, was first drafted in 2006 by the Washington Nationals but he opted instead to play for the University of South Carolina.
 Three years later, he was drafted by the Oakland Athletics but again he didn't sign.
 He finally signed with the Toronto Blue Jays in 2010.
 He had labrum repair surgery in 2010 and Tommy John surgery in 2011.

 Dyson spent most of the 2012 season in the minors, pitching in just 2 games with the Blue Jays.
 They designated him for assignment on January 22, 2013.